Home | About | Contact

 Photos and info courtesy Chris Small

 Here is a vintage ice cream shop called Kaisers Ice Cream in downtown Oklahoma City.
-It's on the National Registry of Historic Places.
-Kaisers is also known as the Grateful Bean Cafe.
-05-08
+The building is listed on the National Register of Historic Places and has long been one of the city's most recognizable soda fountains.
+Over the years it has also been known as Kaiser's Grateful Bean Cafe, combining a historic ice cream parlor with a neighborhood cafe.

 Ox Yoke Inn (Removed)